Briefpoint

 3. Smokeball

-Smokeball is a cloud-based legal practice management software designed to help law firms automate daily workflows, track billable hours, and manage cases more efficiently.
+Smokeball is a cloud-based legal practice management software that allows firms to automate daily workflows, track billable hours, and manage cases more efficiently.

 Source: G2